 • If so, the Women in Federal Law Enforcement, Inc., (WIFLE) can help!

 Answer: Join WIFLE to find out some of the career-enhancing benefits of being member at: WIFLEMembers.org

-BANNER #2 Did you know that WIFLE is the ONLY non-profit organization dedicated to promoting gender equity in federal law enforcement? • WIFLE is an acronym for Women in Federal Law Enforcement…
+BANNER #2 Did you know that WIFLE is the ONLY non-profit organization dedicated to increasing the number of women in law enforcement positions in federal law enforcement? • WIFLE is an acronym for Women in Federal Law Enforcement…

 Learn more about this progressive organization at: www.wifle.org.

 • You might even consider becoming a WIFLE member!

 BANNER #3 HISTORY OF WOMEN IN LAW ENFORCEMENT

 Who: Women were authorized to carry firearms, execute search warrants, and make arrests

 What: Law enforcement positions opened up for women who had previously been barred solely based on gender

 When: 1969 How: President Richard Nixon signed Executive Order 11478 – “Equal Opportunity in the Federal Government”